forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * MERS: 0.035 (0.035)

 > ##### Comment
-> Studies from countries with high and very high Covid prevalence are included too, in these countries independent infections pathways for different household members are likely and thus inferring the secondary attack rate from the prevalence in household members overestimates the secondary attack rate.
+> Studies from countries with high and very high Covid prevalence are included too, in these countries independent infections pathways for different household members are very likely and thus inferring the secondary attack rate from the prevalence in household members overestimates the secondary attack rate.

 ### References General Spread Patterns